pages-themes/minimal/pages/guidelines/architecture.md

 <br/>

 ![](../images/guidelines/design3.png)
-**Figure 4.** A variation with on the focus on the AF layer with multiple diagrams.
+**Figure 4.** A variation with the focus on the AF layer with multiple diagrams.
 This option is advised in case of extensive coverage of biological functions or limited time/resources available.
 <br/>

 ![](../images/guidelines/top.png)